-International remittances to developing countries have been increasing in the recent decades and they constitute a critical lifeline for millions of recipient households.
-However, there is a growing mixed empirical claims about their impact on socio-welfare in recipient economies.
-In the case of SSA countries, there is a sparse empirical studies providing an in-depth understanding through which these inflows reduce poverty and improve development outcomes.
+International remittances to developing countries have been increasing in recent decades and they constitute a critical lifeline for millions of recipient households.
+However, there is a growing mixed empirical claim about their impact on socio-welfare in recipient economies.
+In the case of SSA countries, a sparse empirical study is providing an in-depth understanding through which these inflows reduce poverty and improve development outcomes.
 This paper contributes to this scholarship by examining the micro-impact of remittances in Rwanda.
 Specifically, how international remittances affect consumption expenditure per adult equivalent of recipient households, and how they contribute to the development outcomes.
 I employ both ordinary least square and propensity score matching techniques to address the latter objective.
-The OLS results suggest that, international remittances increase consumption expenditure per adult equivalent of recipient-households between 39.3% and 46.3% more than non-remittance recipient households.
-The PSM results reveal that, on average, international remittances affect poverty of recipient households by 54.7% significantly higher than non- recipients.
-Similar findings indicate that, households receiving international remittances spend on average, 5.16% and 4.83% on physical investment respectively more than non-recipient households.
+The OLS results suggest that international remittances increase consumption expenditure per adult equivalent of recipient-households between 39.3% and 46.3% more than non-remittance recipient households.
+The PSM results reveal that, on average, international remittances affect the poverty of recipient households by 54.7% significantly higher than non- recipients.
+Similar findings indicate that households receiving international remittances spend on average, 5.16%, and 4.83% on physical investment respectively more than non-recipient households.

-While similar remittance-recipient households on average, spend respectively 6.99%, 107%, 24.9% and 16.1% statistically significantly more than non-recipients on business, savings, education and health in Rwanda.
-The findings suggest that government should harness formal remittance inflows by introducing mechanisms through which international remittances could be channeled into savings, investments and socio-economic activities that spur socio- economic development in the country.
+While similar remittance-recipient households on average, spend respectively 6.99%, 107%, 24.9%, and 16.1% statistically significantly more than non-recipients on business, savings, education, and health in Rwanda.
+The findings suggest that the government should harness formal remittance inflows by introducing mechanisms through which international remittances could be channeled into savings, investments, and socio-economic activities that spur socio-economic development in the country.

 i.
 Population growth control in Rwanda : Closing the Poor-Rich Gap in Contraceptive Use in Rwanda (By Dr Dieudonne Ndaruhuye Muhoza)

-Rwanda has made impressive increase in population growth control during the last decade.
+Rwanda has made an impressive increase in population growth control during the last decade.
 The Contraceptive Prevalence Rate (CPR) rose threefold from 17% in 2005 to 52% in 2010 and 53% in 2014.
-Contraceptive uptake was recorded more among poor populations than among rich and among rural than among urban residents.
-As result, the poor-rich gap in family planning evolved in convergence.
+Contraceptive uptake was recorded more among poor populations than among the rich and rural than among urban residents.
+As a result, the poor-rich gap in family planning evolved in convergence.

-Results indicate that the convergence in contraceptive use is associated with higher decline in desired fertility and higher uptake of long acting methods among the poor.
+Results indicate that the convergence in contraceptive use is associated with a higher decline in desired fertility and higher uptake of long-acting methods among the poor.
 The Community Health Worker service would have played an important role in the uptake among the poor population.

-The study suggests that the increase in contraceptive use among poor requires specific strategies in accordance to the local culture, a strategy that will respond to their requests and aspirations.
+The study suggests that the increase in contraceptive use among the poor requires specific strategies following the local culture, a strategy that will respond to their requests and aspirations.

 j.
 The impact of financial Education through Savings and Credit Cooperatives in Rwanda (By Innovations for Poverty Actions)

-The results of the randomized evaluation find that members of Group 1 SACCOs report better outcomes as compared to comparison group SACCO members, including with respect to setting financial goals, budgeting, and saving.
-Since Group 1 SACCOs had more freedom to choose who led the implementation of the program at their SACCO, the results indicate that that greater operational autonomy at the SACCO level can result in more effective provision of financial education.
+The results of the randomized evaluation find that members of Group 1 SACCOs report better outcomes as compared to comparison group SACCO members, including concerning setting financial goals, budgeting, and saving.
+Since Group 1 SACCOs had more freedom to choose who led the implementation of the program at their SACCO, the results indicate that that greater operational autonomy at the SACCO level can result in a more effective provision of financial education.
 Specifically ;

 4. Recommendations from conference